bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 - You can run multiple cli_wallet processes at the same time and connect to the witness_node to manage multiple wallet files at the same time.
 - Cli_wallet provides the transaction signature function, which is broadcast after being signed by the witness_node.
 - Cli_wallet provides APIs for other program calls (hereafter referred to as wallet APIs) via HTTP RPC.
-- The recommended exchange uses a cli_wallet to monitor user recharges and another cli_wallet to handle user withdrawal requests.
+- The recommended exchange uses a cli_wallet to monitor user deposit and another cli_wallet to handle user withdrawal requests.

 #### 3.2 Windows